d-tork/podcast-quotes/README.md

 And if I can’t do anything—if I can’t manage that then I keep the sentence that I’ve got.
 And I do that with ten sentences in a paragraph and I make sure the sentences are all arranged properly in the paragraph the same way, by rewriting a bunch of different variants of it, trying to get the word right and the phrase right and the sentence right and the sentence order right and the paragraph order right.
 And I can tell when it’s right _enough_ because I can’t make it any better.

 That doesn’t mean it’s _right_, it just means *I* can’t improve it.
 And so I get to the point where if I’m writing a paragraph and I write a variant, and I can’t tell if the variant is any better and it might be worse, then I’m done.
-I’ve hit the limit of my intellectual capacity, and it’s time to move on.
+I’ve hit the limit of my intellectual capacity, and it’s time to move on."

 ---
 ### The Jordan B. Peterson Podcast 23 - Cain and Abel: The Hostile Brothers